 4 peaches 1/2 cup fresh mint leaves 1 cup water 1 cup sugar Sparkling water

 Bring a large saucepan of water to a boil.
 Cut an X in the bottom of each peach and dunk them in the water for 45 seconds.
 Remove and plop into a bowl of ice water for a minute, just long enough so that you can pick them up.
 Slip the skins off the peaches, and core and slice them.
-Place in a blender and puree for a . . . → Continue Reading: Peach-Mint Fizz
+Place in a blender and puree for a couple . . . → Continue Reading: Peach-Mint Fizz

 This time of year always requires some creativity in the cooking department.
 We’re still getting a lot of winter produce, like beets and turnips, but it’s getting hot outside and I really try not to have the oven on for the long periods of time it takes to roast root vegetables like these.
 Sure, I could boil them, but I just feel like it leeches out a lot of the flavor.

 So, what to do?
 I tested out a method of cooking root vegetables on the grill this weekend, and it worked like a charm.
 I didn’t heat up the kitchen on a day when the temperature outside was close to 90 degrees, the vegetables required minimal attention when cooking, and also picked up a little smokiness from the grill fire.
 I lined a grill wok with aluminum foil to cook the veggies, but you could also use a disposable aluminum pan, or even just a large foil packet.
-Either way, you get tender, flavorful winter vegetables . . . → Continue Reading: Grilled Root Veggies
+Either way, you get tender, flavorful winter vegetables that . . . → Continue Reading: Grilled Root Veggies

 This recipe is for starch lovers.
 In case you were wondering, I am definitely a starch lover.
 If I could figure out a way to make it work, I’d combine potatoes and pasta.
 If you have an athletic event coming up, this would be an awesome source of pre (as in, the day before) -workout fuel.